Skip to content

 Search 0 Cart

 Hydration can make or break race day.
-At HYK, we partner with events across the full spectrum of endurance racing — from short, fast, high-intensity efforts like the Carlsbad 5000 to extreme, heat-dominated ultras like the Badwater 135, and everything in between.
+HYK partners with events across the full spectrum of endurance racing — from short, fast, high-intensity efforts like the Carlsbad 5000 to extreme, heat-dominated ultras like the Badwater 135, and everything in between.

 Even mild dehydration reduces endurance, power output, and mental clarity.
 As little as 1–2% bodyweight loss from fluid can increase heart rate, raise perceived effort, and accelerate fatigue at the same pace.